-We all fuck up.
+We all screw up sometimes.
 After all, we are all human.

-Maybe we’ve dismissed that phrase for being cliche.
-Maybe we think of it as a way to rationalize simple mistakes or stupid errors.
+You might dismiss that phrase, calling it cliche.
+You might think of it as a way to rationalize simple mistakes or stupid errors.

-But saying ‘we’re all human’ goes further than a simple platitude.
-Mistakes are inevitable for humans, even when they’re less random and more intentional — like when we make a bad decision or an immoral choice.
+But saying “we’re all human” goes further than a simple platitude.
+Mistakes are inevitable for humans, even when they’re less random and more intentional (like when we make an immoral choice).

 While all these thoughts might come to mind, rest assured that this mistake is not the end of your career, your family, your life, or your reputation.
 You can bounce back from hating yourself, even when you made a really bad decision.

-Below, find some Dos and Don’ts for how to rebound and fix your mistake when you fucked up.
+Below, find some Dos and Don’ts for how to rebound and fix your mistake when you effed up.

 The steps you need to apologize fully are shared in this article on overcoming guilt.
 Here’s an excerpt of the most important parts:

 “A complete apology should make you and the other person feel better.
 But we don’t always know where to start.